CS 480/680 Comparative Languages

 Course Load

 The course load includes programming assignments worth 30 points, a midterm worth 30 points and a final worth 40 points.
-Normally, CS680 students are assigned additional homework problems and are expected to solve additional/different problems in the tests.
+Normally, CS680 students are assigned additional homework problems and are expected to solve additional problems in the tests.

 Grading